Slurpas/Elemental-Weaknesses/CONTRIBUTING.md

-# Contributing to Pokemon PvP Analyzer
+# Contributing to Pokemon PvP Helper

-Thank you for your interest in contributing to Pokemon PvP Analyzer!
+Thank you for your interest in contributing to Pokemon PvP Helper!
 This document provides guidelines and information for contributors.

 ## 🚀 Quick Start